madgen/madgen.github.io/posts/2018-01-08-Comonadic-Cellular-Christmas-Tree.markdown

 ## Concluding thoughts

+Here it is, another comonad tutorial.
+I don't think it is any better than the others but it produces something different.
+A good exercise for strengthening your comonad-fu would be coding the Game of Life with the rules encoded as a reduction and board represented as a two dimensional array.
+Or perhaps you pursue understanding it categorically and then come and tell me about it.

-I attach the full program below for your convenience (and to show off with its succinctness).
+The full program is below for your convenience.

 ```haskell
 {-# LANGUAGE DeriveFunctor #-}